 There is no doubt that business credit cards are one of the most efficient ways to fund a business startup that any business owner can seriously consider.
 It is a cost-effective way of financing startups, as they come with relatively low rates.
 Some business credit cards also offer zero-percent interest promotions, often for a period of 6 to 12 months.
 Business owners can also build their business credit history if they use these corporate cards in a responsible way.

 Using Your 401(k) to Finance Your Startup

 A 401(k) business funding strategy can absolutely provide an aspiring business owner with startup funds, but this is a plan that may attract serious restrictions and certain tax implications.
 If you are not a financial expert, then it is advisable to seek the services of a qualified financial expert before you borrow from your 401(k).
 Still, if you're currently employed and aspire to start a business, the balance of your 401(k) can be a source of funding.

 Crowdfunding is based on raising small amounts of money from a large number of people.
 This is done mostly through crowdfunding websites such as GoFundMe and Kickstarter.
 These campaigns may at times rely on the strength of your business campaign, with the business expected to reward supporters in exchange for the investment they put into the business.

 Angel investors are generally known to be wealthy and are prominent for having funded many startup businesses.
 These are people who have deep pockets and can invest in your startup ideas in return for a given percentage of the ownership of the business.
-Aspiring business owners can take inspiration for the fact that some of the most prominent companies such as Yahoo and Google were helped in their early stages with angel investors.
+Aspiring business owners can take inspiration from the fact that some of the most prominent companies such as Yahoo and Google were helped in their early stages with angel investors.
 Some of the sites where you can get these angel investors include New York Angel and Angel List.

 Getting Finances from Friends and Family